joakimk/hubreview/README.md

 * See if a userscript can be used to report reviewed commits.
 * Fetch comment info somehow.
 Display which of your commits have comments.
 Be able to mark as read up to some time.
   * Not needing to check email for review comments.
+* Evaluate "idea for hubreview: have the favicon change to show the number of unreviewed things"

 ## Credits and license